greepax-in/gpaxwebnew/content/products/paper-bags/food-delivery-paper-bags/kraft-plain-food-delivery-paper-bags.md

 These kraft paper bags are made from 100% recycled materials.
 Suitable for restaurants, cafes, and bakeries.
 Available in various sizes3

+These kraft paper bags are made from 100% recycled materials.
+Suitable for restaurants, cafes, and bakeries.
+Available in various Sinzdeaslkjdf